armory/documentation/_admin_guides/slack.md

   organization: <Your Github org>
 ```

+The Github credentials file is just a text file with one line, in the format <username>:<password-or-access-token>.

 ## Finally...

 Restart Armory Spinnaker; if you are running a single node instance, you can do this from on the console: